Tinnitus Strategies: a daily practice

 This information aims to help you learn how to resolve your tinnitus by changing your relationship to your tinnitus.
 It offers you some insight into how I work with tinnitus clients and some ideas about you can start this at home.
 You can create a home practice for yourself to achieve your goals and reduce worry so that you can do the things you love (including sleep).

 Read through these dot points below and take anything that helps you reset your relationship to your tinnitus.
-Reach out if you need private therapy support.

 NOTE: You can learn to take control of your focus.
 It takes daily practice.
 This is quite seriously a life changing skill and the most important point to digest.